-Floor Area: The sum of the gross horizontal areas of all floors of a building custured from the exterior faces of the exterior walls or from the center line of alls, but not including cellar or basement space not used for retailing.
+Floor Area: The sum of the gross horizontal areas of all floors of a building casured from the exterior faces of the exterior walls or from the center line of the sum of including cellar or basement space not used for retailing.

-snage, Private: A building used only for the housing of motor vehicles, without their equipage for operation, repair or hire or sale.
+snage, Private: A building used only for the housing of motor vehicles, without their equipage for operation, repair or hire on sale.